Compare digital wallets

 What are the pros and cons of digital wallets?

-Forgetting about security.
+- Forgetting about security.
 Always protect your information with a password or PIN just in case your digital wallet is lost or stolen.
-It’s important that you can always unlink your personal information from your digital wallet so no one except you has access to it.
+It’s important that you can always unlink your personal information from your digital wallet so no one except for you has access to it.

 Frequently asked questions